morgan-turner/morgan-turner/README.md

 - 🌱 I’m currently learning Python packages like numpy and pandas
 - 👯 I’m looking to collaborate on interesting data projects
 - 📫 Let's connect!
 Give me a shout on [LinkedIn](https://www.linkedin.com/in/morganturner1/)
 - 🚀 Fun fact: I love space!
-I follow every NASA launch and discovery 'cause I think they're so cool.
-In another life I'd have been an astronaut!
+Ask me about black holes 🤓

 <!--
 **morgan-turner/morgan-turner** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.